ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

     obj_val.record-00006-of-00010  obj_val.record-00007-of-00010  obj_val.record-00008-of-00010
     obj_val.record-00009-of-00010

-These are all the data required for a training.
+These are all the data required for training.

 ### Build the Docker images